-9 Reasons to Vacation at St. Andrews State Park & Shell Island Now
+9 Reasons To Vacation at St. Andrews State Park and Shell Island

-If you’re looking for a fun, outdoor-filled day, St. Andrews State Park is the place for you!
+If you’re looking for a fun, outdoor-filled day, St. Andrews State Park (link to Florida State Parks) is the place.
 With tons of activities to choose from, you are sure to have a great time.
-Here are some of our favorite things to do at the park.

-Be sure to hike the short Gator Lake Trail along the lake, where you might be able to see the resident alligator!
+Gator Lake Trail: Be sure to hike the short trail along the lake, where you may see the resident alligator.
 Unfortunately, we didn’t see it, but the trail was beautiful.

-You can also hike the short Heron Pond Trail to see magnificent Hurons in the marshland.
+Heron Pond Trail: You can walk this short boardwalk to see Herons in the marshland.

-There are also sandy fishing trails out to Sandy Point.
+Sandy Point: There are sandy trails out to the point.

-There are no official biking trails in the park; however, you can bike the paved road along the park (that is what we did).
+There are no official biking trails; however, you can bike the paved road through the park (that is what we did).

 3. Wildlife Photography